Victorian Mourning Jewellery Collecting: Symbolism and Mystique

 These pieces became a form of personal expression, allowing wearers to carry a piece of their loved one with them wherever they went.
 Victorian Mourning Jewellery thus became more than just adornments; they were tangible connections to the past, embodying the complex emotions of loss and remembrance in a society bound by strict mourning customs.

-Symbolism in Mourning Jewellery
+Symbolism In Mourning Jewellery

 The intricate designs of Victorian Mourning Jewellery were imbued with rich symbolism, reflecting not just fashion but deep emotional significance tied to grief and remembrance.